jahan-ggn/discourse-notifier/README.md

 Every 5 minutes the plugin will repeat and the top 3 categories and 3 tags will be revised considering last 10 week’s activities and notification level will change to watching

 # Note
-All the fields are named with a prefix "discourse notifier" to make it easy for the admin to search them in the settings
+All the fields are named with a prefix “discourse notifier” to make it easy for the admin to search them in the settings

+The plugin provides a setting through which a site user can refuse to change its notification level.
+The site users have a choice to use this setting or not, by default it remains off.

+The setting is provided at /preferences/profile section named as Allow site to change your notification level of frequently visited categories and Allow site to change your notification level of frequently visited tags

+As per the discussion response, I will change the category setting to preferences/categories location and tag setting to preferences/tags location.